Tencent’s TiMi opens third North American triple-A game studio in Montreal

 Why Montréal and North America

-Stéphane Paquet, CEO of Montréal International, said his group is supporting TiMi, along with Investissement Québec International in the Montréal opening.
+Stéphane Paquet, the CEO of Montréal International, said his group is supporting TiMi, along with Investissement Québec International in the Montréal opening.
 Montréal is home to more than 15,000 video game workers, based on LinkedIn data.
-It’s home to major studios owned by Ubisoft, Unity, Electronic Arts, 2K, Square Enix, Epic Games, Dontnod Entertainment, and many others.
+It’s has major studios owned by Ubisoft, Unity, Electronic Arts, 2K, Square Enix, Epic Games, Dontnod Entertainment, and many others.
 Asian game companies such as TiMi have set up 10 studios in Montréal in the past two years.

 The Canadian government and the province of Quebec have created tax breaks that make the cost of developing games much lower in Montreal.
 Salaries after tax credits are less than half of the cost of employing similar game developer positions in Austin, Texas, and San Francisco, according to Montréal International.